ilneill/Loft-Monitor/README.md

 ![](CoolTerm-DataCapture.png)

 ## Pre-Requesites
-As is normal for most Arduino sketches, several libraries must be included in the sketch to easily access the various sensors.
+As is common for most Arduino sketches, several libraries must be included in the sketch to easily access the various sensors.

 ```
 #include <Wire.h>              //Required for I2C bus access.